 - Clients without Online Access get their tax documents in the mail.
 This still applies even if a client is in the same mailing group as someone with Online Access.

-Note: As permitted by the IRS, we furnish a small percentage of Consolidated 1099 Tax Statements as Figures NOT Final before the February 15 deadline.
-We furnish all forms as final by March 15.
+As permitted by the IRS, we furnish a small percentage of Consolidated 1099 Tax Statements as Figures Not Final to comply with the February 15 deadline.

 Edward Jones tax form production expectations

 Edward Jones expects to furnish tax forms according to the following schedule for the 2022 tax season.
 This schedule is subject to change and is not intended to be a guarantee of a specific date for your tax form.